Andrew S. C. Ehrenberg: Data reduction

 This is another strand in Ehrenberg's work.
 In 1975, he first published Data Reduction.
 The book has been revised, reprinted and translated (Ehrenberg 1981).
 It maintains that much of the approach to research methods and prediction depends on finding patterns in data and this is much aided by its presentation in simple tables.
 Such tables also aid communication of results.

 The basic ideas are very simple.
 They depend on the principles of how memory works: clear layout of simple tables, rounding of figures, placing figures to be compared in the same column and showing averages.

 This work has had a major effect in on the way data are presented in academia, commerce but less in the British public sector.
 There the layout of the official British Monthly Digest of Statistics under Sir Harry Campion antedated Ehrenberg by many years, but set a pattern in many ways the same.

 Communication

-Over more than fifty years, Ehrenberg worked not only to discover new principles and understanding, nearly always using data already available.
-He worked just as hard to communicate — to write simply and understandably, and to present figures in such a way as to tell an understandable story.
-His tables and charts always supported his communication.
-They did not ask the readers themselves to undertake the work of extracting meaning from the data.
+Over more than fifty years, Ehrenberg conducted research aimed at identifying empirical regularities in marketing and consumer behavior, often using existing datasets.
+He also published extensively on research methodology and data presentation, emphasizing clear and simple writing.
+His publication frequently used tables and chart design to present data in straightforward and interpret-able manner.

 Ehrenberg drafted and re-drafted, often to the exasperation of his collaborators.
 He was tireless in presenting and publicising his conclusions on both sides of the Atlantic, though recently to the present writer he observed that his own major failure was in effectively communicating his principles to the users of statistics.
 His work continues, though, to influence the practice of both statistical science and marketing.